peterhens/artisan-static/source/_posts/12-cheap-motherboards-for-gaming-in-2021-buyers-guide.md

 CPU support: AMD 3rd and 4th Gen Ryzen | Socket: AM4 | Size: Mini ITX | Memory support: 2x DIMM, up to 64GB, up to DDR4-4600 (OC) | Expansion slots: 1x PCIe 3.0 x16 | Video ports: 1x HDMI 2.1, 1x DVI-D | Storage: 1x M.2, 4x SATA 6Gbps | Networking: Realtek GbE LAN, Intel 802.11ac Wi-Fi | Rear USB: 4x USB 3.2 Gen1 (1x Type-C), 2x USB 2.0

 AMD's budget Ryzen motherboard chipset, the A520, has largely slipped under the radar.
 While B350 and B450 motherboards were mostly regarded as entry-level, A320 was strictly seen as the resolutely low end.
+This is one of the cheap motherboards for gaming In 2021.

 The introduction of B550 motherboards, and their associated move upward in price, left a big hole in the sub-$100 market.
 Enter A520.
 If you’re on a tighter budget and don’t care about PCIe 4.0 or the overclocking support offered by B550, then the A520 motherboards might be exactly what you need.
 There’s cheap, and there’s really cheap, but a decent A520 board can more or less do everything aboard at double the price can.